edtan/bootstrap-lubuntu/README.md

 # bootstrap-lubuntu
-Lubuntu setup scripts with some defaults
+Lubuntu setup scripts with some defaults - still a work in progress